embrace-io/embrace-docs/content/react-native/integration/track-navigation-screens.md

 ### Adding the complement to your code

-Add an useRef for the NavigationContainer and pass it to the Embrace's hook
+Add an useRef for the NavigationContainer and pass it to Embrace's hook

 ```javascript
 import {useRef} from 'react'